5 Smart farming ideas beyond Covid-19

 - Irrigation; use UAVs to monitor and manage crop watering remotely.
-With right sensor fitting, you can determine water stress across the field and allow for precise irrigation for optimal water usage.
+With the right sensor fitting, you can determine water stress across the field and allow for precise irrigation for optimal water usage.

-Application of drones in agriculture is at nascent stages in most countries.
+The application of drones in agriculture is at nascent stages in most countries.
 Many lack a supportive policy framework in sourcing and application of drones by farmers.
 The current disruptions in the supply of farm labour may lead to the formulation of favourable policies.
 If this happens, it will create opportunities for businesses and individuals as drone suppliers, pilots and consultants.

 Looking for an agricultural drone?
 See this list of best-rated agricultural drones here.

-This is an area likely to grow tremendously post COVID-19 outbreak.
+This is an area likely to grow tremendously post the COVID-19 outbreak.
 Agriculture is super-important for our homes and industrial lives.
-Farmers seek for reliable profitability and efficiency in farming.
+Farmers seek reliable profitability and efficiency in farming.
 A driverless tractor can caution one’s operations from labour supply disruptions.

 Driverless tractors have been around for some time now.
-They are championed by global machinery manufacturers such as the CNH Industrial, Deere and AGCO.
+They are championed by global machinery manufacturers such as CNH Industrial, Deere and AGCO.
 Unlike the self-driving automobiles and tractors using auto-steering and telematics technologies, these have more capabilities.
 They are independent and driverless.

 The autonomous tractors can record and transmit field data.
 They can deploy, monitor and control other farm machines.
 They use GPS and satellite signals for precise navigation.
 This ultra-modern equipment can spray, plant, plough and weed croplands on their own.

-While these machines will be unaffordable to many farmers, government and agribusinesses can tap into this area profitably.
+While these machines will be unaffordable to many farmers, the government and agribusinesses can tap into this area profitably.
 They can offer leasing services to small and medium farmers.
 During the disruptions of human labour, they can maintain agricultural production.

 Automation of farming operations has been with us.
 Robotic milking machines are widely applied in huge dailies in many countries.
 However, most operations in crop production are reliant on human labour.
 The rising cost of labour and disruption in employment supply like in the current COVID-19 outbreak will lead to the adoption of Ag Robots.